ElvisAns/ElvisAns/README.md

 ✔️ I am an experienced PHP Developer

-✔️ Recently I became a big fan of JAMstack with (React/Vue with any Backend solution) and Headless CMS
+✔️ Recently I became a big fan of JAMstack with React/Vue and any Headless CMS

 🌱 I’m currently learning Python/Flask and NodeJS to name a few